 Quick and Easy Steaks

 Meat and potatoes are at the center of comfort food.
 It doesn't get much simpler or much better than that combination.
 However, many of us overcomplicate it.
 There's nothing wrong with experimenting in the kitchen, but sometimes it's better to stick with what you know.
 That's where steak and fries come in.
 So simple, yet so filling.
 Many overcomplicate steak.
 In reality, steaks are one of the easiest things to cook.
 You just have to know what you're working with and what you're looking for as an end result.
 This recipe for steak is meant to be easy.
 It doesn't overcomplicate the method of cooking the steak.
 It doesn't overcomplicate the flavor of the beef.
 This is one of my favorite ways to make steak because meat and potatoes should be easy and delicious.
 This recipe achieves that.

 I'm using chuck steaks because they have a decent amount of fat and marbling, yet they're reasonably priced.
 However, if you want to apply this method to a more expensive cut, go ahead.
 Just understand different steaks contain different amounts of marbling and fat.
 That means not all steaks cook for the same amount of time, because there will be different amounts of fat to render.
-Of course, the thickness of the cut will also play into this factor.
-A thicker steak will obviously take longer to cook than a thinner one.
-Keep this in mind going forward.
 Here's a useful chart that you can use as a reference for the timing of a steak.

+Quick and Easy Steaks